 - Planning, pacing and changing your activities are helpful when performing tasks.
 It is also important to balance the activities with short breaks, as needed.

 - Set goals for yourself to progress your activities each day.

 Working with a shoulder injury

-What to expect from your health care provider
+About your health care provider

-- If you have been told to temporarily not move your shoulder by your health care provider, remember to keep moving your fingers, wrist and elbow to promote healthy circulation on the injured side.
+- Your health care provider may tell you not to move your shoulder temporarily; however, remember to keep moving your fingers, wrist and elbow which will promote healthy circulation.